Indoqa/logspace/demo.md

 ---
 layout: default
-title: Tutorial
+title: Demo
 ---

 # Logspace Demo
-The *logspace Demo* is a prepared setup that allows you to test-drive logspace on your own computer in just one minute.
+The *logspace Demo* is a prepared setup that allows you to test-drive Logspace on your own computer in just one minute.

 >All files will be stored in your temp directory.<br/>
 See "Behind the Curtain" for details.